 REQUEST FOR RELEASE OF FUNDS

-On or about September 12, 2024, the County of Dutchess will submit a request to the U.S. Department of Housing and Urban Development for the release of Community Development Block Grant funds under Title 1 of the Housing and Community Development Act of 1974 (PL 93-383), to undertake the following projects:
+On or about February 1, 2025, the County of Dutchess will submit a request to the U.S. Department of Housing and Urban Development (HUD) for the release of Community Development Block Grant (CDBG) funds under Title I of the Housing and Community Development Act of 1974, as amended (PL 93-383), to undertake the following project:

 FINDING OF NO SIGNIFICANT IMPACT